WicksL08/ExForCyberEducation/challenges/gettingstarted.md

 # Getting Started with Ex4CSLearning

 Welcome to the **Ex4CSLearning Capture-the-Flag (CTF)** platform!
-Before you begin completing challenges, you’ll need to create a secure account on the **CTFd site**.
+Before completing challenges, you’ll need to create a secure account on the **CTFd site**.

-Follow the steps below carefully — your username format helps us organize student participation by school **without using personal names**.
+Please follow the steps below carefully.
+Your username format helps us organize student participation by school without using personal names.

 ---